cotwild/homeassistant-bosch_washer/README.md

 # homeassistant-bosch_washer

 !!!
-Adoption for Home Connect Washer !!! (works with SIEMENS & BOSCH devices) All credits to the original author of the code!
+Adoption for Home Connect Washer !!! (works with SIEMENS & BOSCH devices) All credits to the original author "gkreitz" of the code!

 This is a quick n' dirty component for Home Assistant to read the state of a Bosch Washer using Home Connect.